rittvic/BuckyTheBadgerBot/README.md

 ### With Docker
 3. After making changes, build a docker image of the bot by running `docker build -t <image-name>:<tag> <path to Dockerfile>` (if in the same path, you can use `.` instead).
-Then run `docker compose up` to see the bot (and database) in action.
+4. Run `docker compose up` to see the bot (and database) in action.

 ### Without Docker
 if you are not using Docker, then after making changes, you will need to create a .JAR file of the bot, and have the database up and running on your machine.